Guidance for customising Employee Risk Scores

 Introduction

 The Employee Risk Score is a key feature that evaluates the overall security risk posed by individual employees.
-This feature allows customers to customise the risk tolerance for each factor that contributes to the overall Employee Risk Score, tailoring the scoring model to match your organisation’s specific security priorities.
+This feature allows customers to customise the risk weighting for each factor that contributes to the overall Employee Risk Score, tailoring the scoring model to match your organisation’s specific security priorities.

-• Engagement with Content (Uncompleted Content)
+1. Engagement with Content (Uncompleted Content)

-• Average Fusion Course Quiz Attempts
+2. Average Fusion Course Quiz Attempts

 Understanding the Risk Factors

-2. Average Course Quiz Attempts: This factor measures the number of attempts employees take to pass Fusion course quizzes.
-A high number of attempts might suggest difficulty in understanding security concepts, potentially indicating a risk to the organisation.
+2. Average Course Quiz Attempts: This measures the number of attempts employees take to pass Fusion course quizzes.
+A high number of attempts might suggest difficulty in understanding security concepts, potentially indicating risk to the organisation.

 Customising Risk Factors

 The risk score is calculated out of 100%, and you need to distribute the 100 points across the factors.
-Here’s how you could customise the risk tolerances based on phishing simulations being the dominant risk factor on the score:
+Here’s how you could customise the risk weighting based on phishing simulations being the dominant risk factor on the score:

 • Engagement Score (Uncompleted Content)

 How important is completing assigned content to your organisation?
-If it’s not as crucial for employees to complete training, policies and surveys, you may want to assign a lower percentage this factor, meaning employees will not face higher penalties for uncompleted content.
+If it’s not as crucial for employees to complete training, policies and surveys, you may want to assign a lower percentage to this factor, meaning employees will not face higher penalties for uncompleted content.

-• Suggested tolerance: 10/100%
+• Suggested weight: 10%

 • Average Course Quiz Attempts

-• Suggested tolerance: 20/100%
+• Suggested weight: 20%

 • Phishing Simulation Interactions (Clicks/QR Scans, Attachment Open, Form Data Entry)

 Phishing is one of the most common attack vectors.
 Many customers find that negative phishing simulation interactions are the most telling sign of risk.
-Clicking on phishing links or scanning malicious QR Codes can carry significant impact.
+Clicking on phishing links or scanning malicious QR Codes can carry a significant impact.
 If phishing attacks are your greatest concern compared to course performance and completion of content, then a higher percentage should be set.

 • This reflects the high risk posed by phishing and gives it the most influence on the overall Employee Risk Score.

-TIP: If your phishing simulations do not include attachments or form data entries or your fusion quizzes do not have pass marks set, we would advise disabling these risk factors so they do not impact the scoring calculation.
+💡Tip: If your phishing simulations do not include attachments or form data entries, or your Fusion quizzes do not have pass marks set, we would advise disabling these risk factors so they do not impact the scoring calculation.

 • If phishing is not your top concern, but uncompleted content poses a risk due to regulatory or compliance needs, you can increase the impact of the Engagement Score (Uncompleted Content).